Peter Wade Keusch

-Peter Wade Keusch, more commonly known as Peter Wade, is a record producer, recording engineer, mixer, songwriter and A&R. His artist development projects include MNDR, Party Nails and numerous songwriters and producers signed to his record label WonderSound and publishing company 120 Music.
-Wade's production and writing credits include Kid Ink, Jennifer Lopez, Martin Solveig, Kylie Minogue, and Flume.
+Peter Wade Keusch is an American record producer, recording engineer, mixer, songwriter and A&R. His artist development projects include MNDR, Party Nails, his record label WonderSound, and publishing company 120 Music.
+Wade's production and songwriting credits include Kid Ink, Jennifer Lopez, Martin Solveig, Kylie Minogue, and Flume.

-Wade has been a part of three Grammy winning albums with Marc Anthony (two Latin) and won a trophy for his participation on Valio La Pena.
+Wade has contributed to two Latin Grammy Award-winning albums for Marc Anthony, and participated on Valio La Pena.
 He has been a guest speaker at the ASCAP Paul Cunningham Songwriter Workshop and The Grammy Professional Development Series.
 In 2008 he was published in Bruce Swedien's second book, In The Studio With Michael Jackson, and also contributed photography to Swedien's first book Make Mine Music.

 Wade owns and operates a record label, WonderSound, and a music publishing company, 120 Music.